codealamode/codealamode/README.md

 - I'm a language aficionado, and I love to learn about pretty much anything.
 - I prefer cookie dough over a baked cookie any day of the week.
 - I'm a people person.
 In my world, there are no strangers - just friends I haven't met yet!
-- I've got a background including logistics, education, talent (acting/modeling), sales, and food service.
+- I've got a background including logistics, education, talent (acting/modeling), and data science.
 I believe that a jack of all trades is oftentimes better than a master of one.

 See some of my work!